Contact

 Model coordinates are preferably stored in the standard PDB archive format PDBx/mmCIF.
 While, for many purposes, the legacy PDB format may suffice to store model coordinates and is still widely used, the format is no longer being modified or extended.
 ModelArchive depositions in the legacy PDB format are internally converted to PDBx/mmCIF.
 The wwPDB’s page on PDBx/mmCIF includes extensive documentation on the file format, the available dictionaries and software resources to assist users in generating PDBx/mmCIF files.

-Metadata for theoretical models of macromolecular structures can be provided during the deposition process in ModelArchive but should preferably be stored using the PDBx/mmCIF ModelCIF Extension Dictionary prior to deposition.
-The extension enables programmatic access to the metadata and its use is required to deposit large sets of models (please contact us to coordinate such depositions in ModelCIF format).
+Metadata for theoretical models of macromolecular structures can be provided during the deposition process in ModelArchive but should preferably be stored using the PDBx/mmCIF ModelCIF Extension Dictionary (Vallat et al, 2023) prior to deposition.
 The extension is being developed by the ModelCIF working group with input from the community.
 Please contact us if you have questions, feedback or change requests for the extension.

 Data to provide with depositions